cryotools/glacial-lake-evolution/code/README.md

 ### Preprocessing
 Some preprocessing steps are not included in the scripts as they heavily depend on the employed platform, folder structure, and data.
-Also, some input data is not provided here due toHowever, they are very straightforward:
+However, they are very straightforward:

-- subtract the glacier ice thickness data from the DEM to get a DEM of the subglacial topography
+- a folder containing the centerlines produced by OGGM
-- clip the bedrock raster of each glacier using the RGI outlines
+- folders containing the results of the OGGM runs (one folder for each GCM)
-- project to a suitable coordinate system (we used the Albers equal-area projection)
+- a folder for every glacier with a subglacial overdeepening (named after its RGI-ID), containing the extracted GCM results for the respective glacier in every SSP scenario in csv-format
+- the RGI glacier outline
+- an empty folder for the data to be stored in (please make sure that enough disk space is available - depending on the RGI region several GB of data will be stored in the process)

-The required folder structure is described in the python script.
+The required folder structure is also described in the python script.

 #### Citation
 You are free to use this code and the dataset in your research.